petarYordanov/KoOperform/README.md

 ---

-## Test Plan With More Than One Thread Groups
+## Test plan with more than one thread groups

 ---